randName/50.008-Project/README.md

 ## Entity Relationship Diagram
 ![Alt text](misc/er-diagram.jpeg "ER Diagram")

+The relational schema SQL DDL code can be found [here](common/schema.sql)

 ## Contributing

 Please read [CONTRIBUTING.md](misc/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.